DataBiosphere/azul/README.md

 repository).
 Other team members can usually get by with just one remote, `origin`.

-### 5.1.
-Deployment branches
+## 5.1 Deployment branches

 The code in the upstream repository should never be deployed anywhere because it does not contain any concrete modules to be loaded at runtime.
 The code in a fork, however, is typically active in a number of deployments.
 The specifics should be left to each project but the rule of thumb should be that each deployment corresponds to a separate branch in the fork.
 The `azul-hca` fork has four deployments: development, integration, staging and production.
 The development deployment, or `dev`, is done from the `develop` branch.
 Whenever a commit is pushed to that branch, a continuous deployment script deploys the code to AWS.
 The other deployment branches are named accordingly.
 Changes are promoted between deployments via a merge.
 The merge is likely going to be a fast-forward.
 A push to any of the deployment branches will trigger a CI/CD build that performs the deployment.
 The promotion could be automatic and/or gated on a condition, like tests passing.

-## 6. Cheat sheets
+# 6. Operational Procedures

-### 6.1.
-Main deployments and promotions
+## 6.1 Main deployments and promotions

 We will refer to the branch of the stage to which you are deploying as the **`TARGET`** branch.
 The branch of the stage just below will be referred to as